ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 1. In the Arduino IDE, open the boards manager (Tools->Board->Board Manager) and search for the Arduino Nano 33 IOT to find and download the appropriate board manager.
 2. Open the library manager (Tools->Manage Libraries) and search for and download the `ArduinoBLE` and `Arduino_LSM6DS3` libraries.
-3. Now we will create a new sketch, and include these libraries and define some constants for the UUID of our service and characteristics:
+3. Create a new sketch, and include these libraries and define some constants for the UUID of our service and characteristics:

 ```cpp
 #include <ArduinoBLE.h>